 For many businesses and Managed Services providers, this is a paradigm shift.
 Executives bring on Managed Services providers, distribute a bunch of laptops or mobile devices, place bodies in the seats of call centers, and typically must move on to the next item on their to-do list.
 Managed Services providers, meanwhile, often focus too much of their attention on pleasing the paying client — to the detriment of the end-users.

-When businesses implement specific Managed Services solutions — say switching to a different cloud-based platform — they often do so in a vacuum with the assumption that the end user will benefit.
-In most cases, though, no one has run the solution by the end users to see what challenges the platform change might introduce or the effects it could have on their day-to-day work.
+When businesses implement specific Managed Services solutions —like switching to a cloud-based platform — they often do so in a vacuum with the assumption that end user experience will improve.
+In most cases, no one has evaluated the solution from the end user’s perspective to see how the change affects employee experience and business outcomes along the entire service delivery path.

-A proven way to enhance your end-user experience without stretching your budget is to involve groups of end-users before settling on a solution that may or may not impact them, while also providing insights on the problem that is being addressed.
+A proven way to enhance end-user experience management without stretching your budget is to involve groups of end-users before settling on a solution that may or may not impact them.
+These groups can provide user feedback on potential challenges and help identify ways to create a positive end-user experience.

 Our customers ultimately decide whether to implement our recommendations, but we do our very best to put the end-user first and to address and find ways to solve common problems.